Warne, North Carolina

 Warne (/ˈwɔrn/ "worn") is an unincorporated community in Brasstown Township, Clay County, North Carolina, United States.
 In 2010, Clay County was the fourth least populated county in North Carolina, inhabited by approximately 10,587 people.
 The region has added considerably to its population, a 20.6% increase since 2000.
 Warne is closer to the capitals of five other states (Georgia, Alabama, Tennessee, South Carolina, and Kentucky) than to Raleigh, the capital of North Carolina.

 Warne's elevation is 1736 ft above sea level.
 It has an area of 8.05 sqmi.
 It has a volunteer fire department and a post office, with the ZIP code of 28909.

 History

-Indigenous peoples
+Warne is thought to be named for William Warne who, along with William Calhoun, operated a gold mine in the area around 1858.
+Warne's U.S. Post Office opened in 1887.
+Construction on US 64 between Hayesville, Warne, and Brasstown started in 1921.
+The gold mine remained in operation through the 1930s.

-Before settlement, Clay County was home to the Cherokee people, Native Americans who made their home in what would become the southeastern United States (principally Georgia, the Carolinas and eastern Tennessee).
-They were one of the "Five Civilized Tribes" because of their assimilation of European-American cultural and technological practices.
+In 1926, the five-classroom Ogden School opened to consolidate small schools in Warne and neighboring Brasstown.
+It offered up to high school classes and closed in 1975.
+One of Clay County's only manufacturing companies, Lidseen of North Carolina, Inc., has operated a metal fabrication plant in Warne since 1957.
+Warne's volunteer fire department started in 1984.
+Warne's community center was constructed in 1998 and serves as the area's polling place.
+Commercial tubing began in Warne in spring 2021 on Brasstown Creek when West Tubing Company opened at the site of the former Tellico Lace plant.